rigljs/rigl/README.md

 .then(db => obs.trigger('change-page', db)))
 ```

 Inside the handler for this event, we first get the name of the requested component from the global **location** object.
 Based on the result obtained, assign the **title** and **text** properties of the *R-CONTENT* component to the corresponding value from the database.
 At the end of the handler, the Promise is resolved.
-This design eliminates the use of [whenDefined](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/whenDefined), which was necessary before the appearance of the **await** operator in Rigl.
+This design allows you to abandon the use of the [$defined()](#defined) method, which was necessary before the appearance of the **await** operator in Rigl.

 The last component *R-HEADER* will remain unchanged, we will simply add a style for the heading color to it: